A Midsummer Night's Dream: TV productions

+Role-playing games

+Two of the archfeys in The Forgotten Realms adventure setting for Dungeons and Dragons are called Oberon and Titania.

 Astronomy

 In 1787, British astronomer William Herschel discovered two new moons of Uranus.
 In 1852 his son John Herschel named them after characters in the play: Oberon, and Titania.
 Another Uranian moon, discovered in 1985 by the Voyager 2 spacecraft, has been named Puck.